IB Diploma Programme at AIS Singapore

 Is the IB Diploma recognised worldwide?

-Yes.
-The International Baccalaureate Diploma is recognised by universities in 100+ countries.
+The International Baccalaureate Diploma is recognised by universities in over 140 countries.
 IB schools in Singapore prepare students for entry to top universities in Australia, the UK, USA, and Asia-Pacific.
 The IBDP holds equal standing with A-Levels and other international qualifications.

 How does the IB Diploma Programme prepare students for university?